-There are a myriad of user experience research methods, generally organized along two dimensions: quantitative vs qualitative and attitudinal vs behavioral.
+Many user experience research methods are generally organized along two dimensions: quantitative vs. qualitative and attitudinal vs. behavioral.

-User experience research is both quantitative and qualitative, gathering and synthesizing data as well as conducting interviews, surveys, user testing, and reviewing existing data.
-The two types of research provide very different insights about the user experience.
+User experience research is quantitative and qualitative, gathering and synthesizing data, conducting interviews, surveys, user testing, and reviewing existing data.
+The two types of research provide very different insights into the user experience.

-- Quantitative research can be measured with numbers, providing insight on what is happening and how frequently (how much) it is happening.
+- Quantitative research can be measured with numbers, providing insight into what is happening and how frequently (how much) it is happening.
 Reporting is provided in large data sets that can be presented as bias-free statistics, graphs, or charts.
-Examples of quantitative research methods include: surveys, forms, or A/B tests.
+Examples of quantitative research methods include surveys, forms, or A/B tests.

-- Qualitative research is descriptive in nature: it can be observed, but not measured numerically.
-Qualitative research provides insights on why something happens.
+- Qualitative research is descriptive: it can be observed but not measured numerically.
+Qualitative research provides insights into why something happens.
 Examples of qualitative research include interviews, observation sessions, and usability tests.

-The next dimension of research contrasts the difference between attitudinal vs behavioral research to help understand user beliefs and actions – since there can often be a big difference between what people say and what they do.
+The next research dimension contrasts the difference between attitudinal and behavioral research to help understand user beliefs and actions – since there can often be a big difference between what people say and what they do.